Advice and Representation Centre (ARC)

 Non-judgemental - Advisers will not judge how you have got to your current situation.
 All cases will be considered and advisers will focus on your current situation and possible solutions to it.

-Confidentiality - Excluding cases where there may be a conflict of interest or a requirement by law, an adviser will only discuss the technicalities of cases with other ARC advisers, the ARC Manager (who currently oversees the running of the department) and Students' Union elected officers.
+Confidentiality - Excluding cases where there may be a conflict of interest or a requirement by law, an adviser will only discuss the technicalities of cases with other ARC advisers, the Head of Belonging (who currently oversees the running of the department) and Students' Union elected officers.
 No other person will be involved.

 Advisers will only speak to University staff, or any other third party, on your behalf if and when they have your permission.